openshift/hypershift-dataplane-metrics-forwarder/README.md

 ## Testing

+### Prerequisites

+- kubectl - You will need the Kubernetes CLI, [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), to deploy and interact with Package Operator and your packages.
+- kubectl-package - Package Operator provides a kubectl plugin to validate, package and inspect Package Operator packages.
+The binaries can be found on the Package Operator [releases](https://github.com/package-operator/package-operator/releases) page.

 The [Package Operator](https://github.com/package-operator/package-operator) includes a template test framework that makes it easier to identify template errors without having the need of deploying the Package.

 For each template test, Package Operator will auto-generate fixtures into the `.test-fixtures` and the test cases that can be defined in the PackageManifest.